baskuit/pinyon/src/algorithm/tree-bandit/readme.md

 * `get_refined_strategies`
 * `get_refined_value`

 Used as the 'final answer' interface.
-All bandit methods can off empirical value and policies for that purpose, and in most RL schemes this is taken to be the training target.
-There are many cases where you may want to use other estimates instead, hence the 'refined' version. e.g. alpha zero stuff using `q` over `z`, or a mix of the two.
+All bandits can offer empirical value and policies for this purpose, and in most reinforcement learning schemes this is taken to be the training target.
+There are many cases where you may want to use other estimates instead, hence the 'refined' version. e.g. AlphaZero stuff using `q` over `z`, or a weighted average of the two.

-* `initializes_stats`
+* `initialize_stats`
-This method may be removed in the future.
+This method is likely to be removed in the future.
 The vanilla MatrixUCB algorithm assumes that we know the number of iterations in advance, which is only true for the root node.
 This method was used to set the total number of iterations in the `MatrixStats` of the root node.
-Any other node would use the expected iterations of its parent matrix node to estimate its own expected episodes.
+Any other node would use the expected iterations of its parent matrix node to estimate its own expected iterations.

 * `expand`
 This method properly initializes the statistics of the matrix stats.
 In exp3 for example, it zero-initializes the gains and visit count vectors for both players.